A local lemma via entropy compression: Introduction

-Despite its popularity, the LLL has been object of a recurring criticism about its inherently non-constructive character.
-Specifically, the LLL provides sufficient conditions for the probability that none of the undesirable events in some suitable probability space occur to be strictly positive and this implies the existence of at least one outcome in the probability space which realizes the occurrence of the ``good" event.
-However the LLL, in its original version of Theorem \ref{lov}, as well as in the improved version of Theorem \ref{bis}, does not provide any algorithm able to find such a configuration.
-The efforts to devise an algorithmic version of the LLL, going back to the work of Beck \cite{B}, Alon \cite{A} and others (see e.g. reference list in \cite{Mo2}), finally culminated with the breakthrough work by Moser and Tardos \cite{Mo,MT}, who presented a fully algorithmic version of LLL in a specific ``variable setting" which however covers basically all known applications of LLL. .2cm \\{\it The variable setting}.
-Let $\V$ be a finite family of mutually independent random variables and let $\O$ be the probability space determined by these variables.
-As usual, if $X\subset \mathcal{V}$, then $\Om|_X$ will denote the restriction of the sample space $\Om$ to the variables in $X$ and if $\omega\in \Om$, we denote by $\omega|_X$ the restriction (or projection) of the configuration $\omega$ to the restricted space $\Om|_X$.
+The LLL provides a sufficient condition for the probability that none of the undesirable events in some (unspecified) probability $(\O,\prob)$ space occur to be strictly positive and this implies the existence of at least one outcome in $(\O,\prob)$ which realizes the occurrence of the ``good" event.
+However, since $(\O,\prob)$ is left completely unspecified, Theorem \ref{lov}, as well as Theorem \ref{bis} says nothing about how to find such a configuration.
+The efforts to devise an algorithmic version of the LLL by trying to say something more precise about the probability space $(\O,\prob)$ go back to the work of Beck \cite{B}, Alon \cite{A} and others (see e.g. reference list in \cite{Mo2}) and culminated with the breakthrough work by Moser and Tardos \cite{Mo,MT}, who presented a fully algorithmic version of LLL by assuming that the probability space $(\O,\prob)$ is generated by a finite collection of independent random variables.
+This simple assumption covers nearly all known applications of LLL. \obj{{\rm obj}}